Vitor-Kenobi/Vitor-Kenobi/README.md

-<h2 align="left">Hey, glad to have you here.
+<h2 align="left">Hey!
+Glad to have you here.
 Be nice and take a look at my profile 🖖</h2>

 ###